-Machu Picchu is located more than 7,000 feet above sea level and still remains to be one of the most sought after tourists destinations in Peru.
+Machu Picchu is located more than 7,000 feet above sea level and still remains to be one of the most sought-after tourists destinations in Peru.

 Machu Picchu was designated a UNESCO World Heritage site in 1983 and was also considered as one of the Seven Wonders of the World.

-As the leading company offering Machu Picchu tours, we highlight some of the most interesting and lesser-known facts about Machu Picchu:
+As the leading company offering Machu Picchu tours.
+We highlight some of the most interesting and lesser-known facts about Machu Picchu:

 #1-Machu Picchu Was Never A Stranger To Earthquakes

-The stones in majority of buildings across the Incan Empire never used mortar.
+The stones in the majority of buildings across the Incan Empire never used mortar.
 They have been cut so precisely that even a credit card can’t pass through with ease.
 Apart from the apparent beauty, there are also a number of benefits to this engineering.

 Cusco and Lima both cities have been leveled by earthquakes and Machu Picchu itself is built upon two fault lines.
 When earthquakes hit, the stones in the infrastructure seem like they are dancing in their spot.
 They bounce and fall back in the same place.
 If this approach to construction hadn’t been used, Machu Picchu would have been destroyed ages ago.

 Even though Machu Picchu is recognized for its marvelous construction and exceptionally professional civil engineering.
 The projects were technically ahead of their time as well.

 The site visible to tourists today had to be sculpted between two mountains by moving earth to create the landscape.

 According to most engineers, more than half of the construction in Machu Picchu was done underground.
 As the region receives a whopping amount of rain, the underground construction had to make up for drainage and to protect deep building foundations.